Compliant visitor management for manufacturing starts at the front door

 The reception desk dilemma

-Bad actors aren’t just targeting data centers, they’re eyeing factory floors, supply chains, and even physical access points as entry routes.
-As attacks of manufacturing organizations hold ground most commonly in the form of extortion (29%) and data theft (24%), the targeted financial assets and intellectual property are experiencing the impact.
-Suddenly, the lobby check-in desk becomes a frontline defense against both regulatory fines and security breaches.
-That is a lot of weight for a receptionist with a Sharpie and a clipboard.
+Bad actors aren’t just targeting data centers, they’re eyeing factory floors, supply chains, and physical access points.
+With attacks on manufacturing organizations often taking the form of extortion (29%) and data theft (24%), financial assets and intellectual property are at risk.

 Redefining the first impression of manufacturing